Inferara/book/src/getting-started/installation.md

 ```powershell
 > .\check_deps.ps1
 ```

+>[!Tip]
+>If you encounter an execution policy error, right click the check_deps.ps1 file in file explorer, select `Properties`, and choosing `Unblock` if that option appears at the bottom of the `Properties` tab.

 This script will verify that all necessary dependencies are installed on your system.
 If any dependencies are missing, the script will ask your permission to install them automatically using `pacman`.

 >[!Note]